eleda77/eleda77.github.io/docs/vocab_list.md

 **apothegm** - a concise saying or maxim; an aphorism

+**apse** - a large semicircular or polygonal recess in a church, arched or with a domed roof, typically at the eastern end, and usually containing the altar

 **aptronym** - a person's name that is regarded as amusingly appropriate to their occupation (ie last name Sleeper)

 **arborization** - a branching, treelike structure, as of the dendrites of a neuron

 **archaism** - a thing that is very old or old-fashioned;  an archaic word or style of language or art; the use or conscious imitation of very old or old-fashioned styles or features in language or art

+**archaize** - to make appear archaic or antique

 **arcology** - an ideal integrated city contained within a massive vertical structure, allowing maximum conservation of the surrounding environment